Explore Snowflake best practices and data insights

 Security

 Snowflake ships enterprise controls out of the box, including RBAC, dynamic masking, row access, encryption, and detailed usage history.
-In 2025 updates added Trust Center email alerts for policy violations; and Access History plus built-in lineage views support auditing.
-Databricks centralizes security and lineage in Unity Catalog with fine-grained policies and customer-managed keys.
-Now including attribute-based access control (ABAC) policies.
+In 2025, updates added Trust Centre email alerts for policy violations, and Access History plus built-in lineage views support auditing.
+These map closely to the control models used in Snowflake AI & data governance.

 Winner: Snowflake for turnkey, compliance-ready governance; Databricks for flexible, policy-rich control across data and AI when you have the engineering depth.